nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

-* 3a.
+* 4a.
 The given student index is invalid.

-    * 3a1.
-Tuteez shows an invalid student index error message.
+    * 4a1.
+Tuteez informs user of invalid student index.

-  Use case resumes at step 2.
+  Use case resumes at step 3.

-* 3b.
+* 4b.
 The given student name is invalid.

-    * 3b1.
-Tuteez shows invalid student name error message.
+    * 4b1.
+Tuteez informs user of invalid student name.

-  Use case resumes at step 2.
+  Use case resumes at step 3.

 ### Non-Functional Requirements